January 27, 2026

-There are a lot of budget phone carrier options in the market these days, giving you a wide range of options for a cheap phone plan that works just as well as the big guys.
-But what’s harder to find is a budget alternative that offers phone service for free, which is exactly what TextNow and Helium Mobile claim.
+There are a lot of budget phone carrier options in the market these days, giving you a wide range of options for a cheap phone plan that works just as well as options from the big guys.
+But what’s harder to find is phone service for free, which is what TextNow offers.
+Helium Mobile has changed its Zero plan and now requires customers to cover taxes and fees, so it's no longer truly free but rather low cost.

-Both carriers are MVNOs – mobile virtual network operators that piggyback off a major carrier’s network to deliver the same coverage – stating they operate on the nation’s largest 5G network, giving wireless service for free.
-It doesn’t get cheaper than $0, but there are other factors to consider, such as voice & data limitations, service reliability, and customer support.
-So, let’s see which free plan is the better choice.
+Both carriers are MVNOs – mobile virtual network operators that piggyback on a major carrier’s network – and both offer a nationwide 5G network.
+There are other factors to consider, too, such as voice and data limitations, service reliability, and customer support.
+So, let’s see which plan is the better choice for you.

-Both carriers are similar in some ways – they both offer free nationwide phone service that includes calls, texts, and data, they both partner with other brands to offer discounts and promotions, and they’re both an online-only carrier, skipping the large overhead that comes with a physical location.
+The two carriers are similar in some ways – they both offer free or very-low-cost nationwide phone service that includes calls, texts, and data; they both partner with other brands to offer discounts and promotions; and they’re both an online-only carrier, skipping the large overhead that comes with maintaining physical locations.
 But that is where their similarities end.
-When it comes to how each carrier is able to do all this, TextNow has a clear edge with its service offerings and options, its privacy features, and its accessibility.
+When it comes to how each carrier is able to do all this, TextNow has a clear edge with its service offerings and options, its privacy features, and its accessibility — and its truly $0 service.

 STOP!
 Paying for phone service